coq/coq/CONTRIBUTING.md

 questions, in order to create a body of easily-browsable, problem-oriented, additional documentation.

-There are two main platforms for this purpose:
+There are many platforms for this purpose:

-- [Stack Overflow][Stack-Overflow] (or more generally the [Stack Exchange][Stack-Exchange] platforms, as some Coq questions may be asked on other sites, such as TCS Stack Exchange);
+- Our [Zulip chat][Zulip], which contains a main "#Coq users" stream, but also many other streams dedicated to specific Coq packages, such as Equations, MathComp, etc.
-- Our [Discourse forum][Discourse].

-In particular, our Discourse forum has several non-English categories that have yet to find their public, so do not hesitate to advertise them to people you know who might not be at ease with English.
+- Our [Discourse forum][Discourse], which contains a main "Using Coq" category, but also categories dedicated to asking questions in other languages than English.
+They have yet to find their public, so do not hesitate to advertise them to people you know who might not be at ease with English.
+- The [Proof Assistants Stack Exchange][Proof-Assistants-SE], a Q&A
+  site for users of proof assistants, including Coq.
+- Other [Stack Exchange][Stack-Exchange] sites, and particularly [Stack Overflow][Stack-Overflow], receive questions about Coq.
+  Questions asked anywhere on Stack Exchange with the `coq` tag are automatically relayed to Zulip in a [dedicated topic][Stack-Exchange-to-Zulip].

-Other active places to answer questions include the [Coq-Club][] mailing list, and the Coq IRC channel (`irc://irc.freenode.net/#coq`).
+Other active places to answer questions include the [Coq-Club][] mailing list, the [Coq IRC channel][IRC], the
+[/r/Coq subreddit][Reddit], etc.

 ### Writing tutorials and blog posts ###